Miami Strangler: Other suspected murders

 Although the Miami Strangler was only conclusively linked to nine murders, he is also suspected of murdering Mary Francis Sims, a 31-year-old Miami housewife.
 Sims was found dead by her husband in their home in March of 1971.
 She was sexually assaulted, strangled, and stabbed in the throat on her bed.

 The perpetrator may also be responsible for the murder of Clara Jane Armaly, who was strangled to death in her home on September 12, 1971.
-On the afternoon before her murder, Armaly was last seen alive by her estranged husband, who came to pick up their children for a visit.
-Armaly's body was found face down in her bedroom by her husband on the morning of September 13.
-There were no signs of forced entry into the house, nor were there any signs of a struggle between Armaly and the perpetrator.
+On the afternoon before, she was last seen alive by her estranged husband, who came to pick up their children for a visit.
+Her husband found her body face down in her bedroom on the morning of September 13.
+There were no signs of forced entry into the house or of a struggle between Armaly and the perpetrator.
 Additionally, an electrical cord was found near her body, but it's unknown if the cord was used to strangle her.
-Armaly's husband went into a state of shock after finding her remains, and had to be sedated at the hospital.
+Armaly's husband went into a state of shock after finding her remains, and required sedation at the hospital.
 To date, no arrests have been made in Clara Armaly's murder.

 Investigation

 Police linked the murders through their similarities.
-All but one of the victims were white; all of the crimes occurred in downtown Miami; all of the victims died from either strangulation, smothering, or bludgeoning; and all of the murders appear to have been sexually motivated.
+All but one of the victims were white; the crimes occurred in downtown Miami; the victims died from either strangulation, smothering, or bludgeoning; and the murders appeared sexually motivated.
 Investigators believed that the perpetrator was a sexual sadist with a fetish for attacking vulnerable women alone in their homes.
 However, the perpetrator's modus operandi was inconsistent, and he did not always exhibit the same behaviors in every murder.

 Police questioned Calvin Jones Jr., a truck driver who had been recently released from prison following a conviction for his fourth felony.
 Jones was the parking lot attendant that changed Sylvia Valdez's tire and also knew Patrice Newkirk.
 However, Jones was never charged with any of the murders.